AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-06-Writing-A-Unix-Shell-In-Haskell-2.md

 ## Wrapping Up

-Now we have identified and seperated the lifetime and responsibilities of the shell into different modules, and got a basic skeleton of a program running.
+We have identified and seperated the lifetime and responsibilities of the shell into different modules, and got a basic skeleton of a program running.
 In the next post I will be diving further into the interpreter loop and implement a basic parser and executor module.
 All code for this series can be found in the official *Ash* repository [here](https://docs.haskellstack.org/en/stable/README/).
 If you have any questions, comments, or suggestions, please feel free to leave them in the comment section below.